the-argus/rit-gdc-talks/from_scratch.md

 ## On C

+- Asserts
+- Stride
+- Memory layout

-Please try it.
+Note: Please try it.
 It seems intimidating, but once you learn what pointers are, you pretty much have the whole world at your command.
-You _will_ come out a much better programmer on the other side.

-Note: those of you who are CS students, please pay attention in your MOPS course.
-It's a really good class, even though it's known to "mops" the floor with people.
+You _will_ come out a much better programmer on the other side. those of you who are CS students, please pay attention in your MOPS course.
+It's a really good class, even though it's known to "mop" the floor with people.

 ---